Coronavirus / COVID-19 Updates

 The National Lottery Awards for All is open to voluntary or community organisations that will support people at high risk, will see an increased demand in this period, or that have high potential to support communities with the impact of Covid-19.
 More information here.

-Social Investment Scotland and Creative Scotland are teaming up to present three online workshops aimed at looking at the challenges faced by creative and cultural third sector enterprises as they recover from the fallout of COVID-19 and begin to look to the future.
-These workshops are free, and attendees will then be able to apply for 1-2-1 support alongside a small Investment Readiness Grant to help progress their plans.
-More information here.
-These workshops took place in June, however you can still visit SIS for resources on finding funding.
+In June Social Investment Scotland and Creative Scotland teamed up to present three online workshops aimed at looking at the challenges faced by creative and cultural third sector enterprises as they recover from the fallout of COVID-19 and begin to look to the future.
+You can watch the recordings of these webinars back here.

 Physical distancing and safe working measures are in place at all Wasps buildings.
 To enquire about a Studio or Creative Industry space with Wasps please click here.